-Since 2016, drones have been adopted by industry at a breakneck speed.
+Since 2016, drones have been adopted by industries at a breakneck speed.
 In 2018, the FAA registered 170% growth in commercial drones, with a further 3x increase predicted by 2023 (source).
 As the consumer side of the drone industry saturated in recent years, the technology became mature enough for enterprise applications.
 The addressable market in enterprise is estimated at $127B, with infrastructure ($45.2B) and agriculture ($32.4B) as the top verticals (source).

 At the same time, Beyond Visual Line of Sight (BVLOS) regulations progressed, paving the way for pilotless drone operations in the US and around the world.
-Over the next 3 years, it is anticipated that not only will the enterprise drone industry surge, but more of the operations will be automated or teleoperated, without a pilot in the field.
+Over the next 3 years, it is anticipated that not only will the enterprise drone industry surge, but more of the operations will be automated or tele-operated, without a pilot in the field.

 We built our technology from day one to be drone agnostic.
 We leave the drone-building to the very competent drone companies already out there.
 Instead, we empower the drones used today and that will be used tomorrow with the ability to be pilotless.